wp-plugins/wurdey/readme.txt

 * Performance Caching
 * Downtime Monitoring

-Hosting on our SSD Servers w/ Exchance Email is Optional but not required.

 A subscription to the [Wurdey](https://www.wurdey.com) WordPress maintenance service is required for the plugin to work.

 == Installation ==

 1. Upload the Wurdey folder to the /wp-content/plugins/ directory
 2. Activate the Wurdey plugin through the 'Plugins' menu in WordPress
-3. Contact Wurdey via Support Ticket or Live Chat to Activate your maintenance service (subscription required)
+3. Contact Wurdey via support ticket or live chat to activate your maintenance service (subscription required)

 == Frequently Asked Questions ==